alsalafiyyah/alsalafiyyah.github.io/_muqolat/advice-about-earthquakes.md

 Allah (Exalted be He) also says: "**Say: "He has power to send torment on you from above or from under your feet, or to cover you with confusion in party strife, and make you to taste the violence of one another."**" [Al-An'am: 65]

-Al-Bukhari narrated in his Sahih on the authority of Jabir Ibn `Abdullah (may Allah be pleased with him) that **the Prophet (peace be upon him) said when Allah's saying was revealed: "Say: "He has power to send torment on you from above" the Prophet (peace be upon him) said: "I seek refuge in You."
+Al-Bukhari narrated in his Sahih on the authority of Jabir Ibn 'Abdullah (may Allah be pleased with him) that **the Prophet (peace be upon him) said when Allah's saying was revealed: "Say: "He has power to send torment on you from above" the Prophet (peace be upon him) said: "I seek refuge in You."
 Allah (Exalted be He) says: "...or from under your feet" the Prophet (peace be upon him) said: "I seek refuge in You."**" [^1]

 Abu Al-Shaykh Al-Asbahani reported from Mujahid in the interpretation of Allah's saying: "**Say: "He has power to send torment on you from above"**" he said that it means an awful cry or a stone. "**...or from under your feet**"  he said: "It means an earthquake and causing the earth to swallow them.